AlibabaCloudDocs/waf/intl.en-US/API Reference/Protection configuration/ModifyProtectionModuleRule.md

                     "keyPathConfiguration":[{"url":"/index","method":"GET","matchType":"prefix"}]
                 }
             }

         ```

--   Version protection rule configuration for App protection \(**bot\_wxbb\_pkg**\) corresponding to the JSON string contains the following parameters:
+-   If the DefenseType parameter is set to **bot\_wxbb\_pkg**, the value of the Rule parameter contains the following parameters:
-    -   **name**: Required.
-The name of the rule.
+    -   **name**: the name of the rule.
+This parameter is required.
 Data type: string.
-    -   **action**: Required.
-The action performed after the rule is matched.
+    -   **action**: the action performed after the rule is matched.
+This parameter is required.
 Data type: string.
 Valid values:
-        -   **Test**: indicates observation.
+        -   **test**: monitors requests.
-        -   **Close**: indicates the block.
+        -   **close**: blocks requests.
-    -   **nameList**: Required.
-The version information.
-You can specify up to five rules.
+    -   **nameList**: the version information of valid packages.
+You can specify the version information for a maximum of five valid packages.
+This parameter is required.
 Data type: array.
-The parameter is represented as a JSON string, which includes the following parameters:
+This parameter is a JSON string that contains the following parameters:
-        -   **Name**: Required.
-The name of the valid package.
+        -   **name**: the name of the valid package.
+This parameter is required.
 Data type: string.
-        -   **signList**: Required.
-The maximum number of package signatures.
-You can specify up to 15.
-Separate multiple signatures with commas \(,\).
+        -   **signList**: the signature for the package.
+You can specify a maximum of 15 signatures.
+Separate them with commas \(,\).
+This parameter is required.
 Data type: array.
-    -   **Sample request**
+    -   **Example**

         ```